Commonly affected species:

 At specific preventive dosages, the macrolide preventive drugs are effective microfilaricides, although not approved by the FDA for this purpose.
 Adverse reactions may occur in dogs with high microfilarial counts, depending on the type of macrolide given.
 However, the microfilarial count is usually lower, and mild adverse reactions occur in ~10% of dogs.
 Most adverse reactions are limited to brief salivation and defecation, occurring within hours and lasting up to several hours.

-Dogs, especially small dogs (< 10 kg), with high microfilariae counts may develop tachycardia, tachypnea, pale mucous membranes, lethargy, retching, diarrhea, and even shock.
+Dogs, especially small dogs (< 10 kg), with high microfilarial counts may develop tachycardia, tachypnea, pale mucous membranes, lethargy, retching, diarrhea, and even shock.
 Treatment includes an IV balanced electrolyte solution and a soluble corticosteroid.
 Recovery is usually rapid when treatment is administered quickly.
 Microfilarial tests are no longer routinely performed, and thus severe reactions are seldom expected.

 Treatment in Cats

-Surgical retrieval of worms from the right atrium, right ventricle, and vena cavae via jugular venotomy can be attempted in cats in which worms are detected by echocardiography.
+Surgical retrieval of heartworms from the right atrium, right ventricle, and vena cavae via jugular venotomy can be attempted in cats in which heartworms are detected by echocardiography.
 An endoscopic basket, snare, or horsehair brush can also be advanced via the right jugular vein under fluoroscopy.
-Cats in CHF have been cured by worm removal.
+Cats in CHF have been cured by heartworm removal.

 Treatment in Ferrets

 Treatment in ferrets is, likewise, difficult, because there is no approved agent for this purpose.
-Adulticidal therapies (thiacetarsemide and melarsomine) have resulted in ~50% mortality in ferrets.
+Treatment with adulticides (thiacetarsemide and melarsomine) has resulted in ~50% mortality rate in ferrets.
 Moxidectin (injectable and topical formulations) has been widely thought to be adulticidal for heartworms in ferrets and is given at the same dosage and frequency as in dogs.
-Topical moxidectin and imidacloprid (combination), approved by the FDA for use in ferrets to prevent HW infection and to prevent and treat flea infestations, is a logical choice as an adulticidal macrocyclic lactone.
+Topical moxidectin and imidacloprid (combination), approved by the FDA for use in ferrets to prevent heartworm infection and to prevent and treat flea infestations, is a logical choice as an adulticidal macrocyclic lactone.

 Heartworm infection is generally completely preventable with macrolide prophylaxis.
 Year-round prevention in dogs is advised, beginning at 6–8 weeks of age.
 No testing is necessary at this age, because the presence of mature female heartworms is required to produce a positive heartworm test (antigen or microfilaria).
 When prophylaxis is started after 7 months of age, an antigen test and a test for presence of microfilariae is recommended, followed by another antigen test 6–7 months later.
 This series of tests will help to avoid unnecessary delay in detecting subclinical infections as well as potential confusion concerning effectiveness of the preventive program, because it cannot be determined until the second test whether infection existed before beginning chemoprophylaxis.